hexaonelabs/hexa-lite/README.md

 ## 🚀 Features

+- [x] <b>Frictionless Onboarding:</b> Users can create an account and start using the platform in less than 30 seconds without the need to manage private keys or seed phrases.

-- Buy assets with fiats: Users can buy assets with fiats using Credit Card, Debit Card, [Google Pay](https://pay.google.com/intl/en_us/about/) or [Apple Pay](https://www.apple.com/apple-pay/).
+- [x] <b>Buy assets with fiats:</b> Users can buy assets with fiats using Credit Card, Debit Card, [Google Pay](https://pay.google.com/intl/en_us/about/) or [Apple Pay](https://www.apple.com/apple-pay/).

-- Exchange assets at best rate: Users can exchange assets at best rate that is available on the market and can select the best rate from multiple DEXs and liquidity pools across multiple blockchains.
+- [x] <b>Exchange assets at best rate:</b> Users can exchange assets at best rate that is available on the market and can select the best rate from multiple DEXs and liquidity pools across multiple blockchains.

-- Lend and borrow money on DeFi protocols: Users can lend and borrow money on DeFi protocols and earn interest with by providing liquidity to lending pools from multiple liquidity providers across multiple blockchains.
+- [x] <b>Lend and borrow money on DeFi protocols:</b> Users can lend and borrow money on DeFi protocols and earn interest with by providing liquidity to lending pools from multiple liquidity providers across multiple blockchains.

-- Earn interest with liquide staking: Users can earn interest with liquide staking by providing liquidity to staking pools from multiple liquidity providers across multiple blockchains.
+- [ ] <b>WIP - Earn interest with liquide staking:</b> Users can earn interest with liquide staking by providing liquidity to staking pools from multiple liquidity providers across multiple blockchains.

-- Custom farming strategies: Users can create custom farming strategies by combining multiple DeFi protocols and services to earn interest with their assets.
+- [ ] <b>WIP - Custom farming strategies:</b> Users can create custom farming strategies by combining multiple DeFi protocols and services to earn interest with their assets.

 ## 🛠️ Technology Stack
 - [ReactJS](https://reactjs.org/)